 - Toy Story 2 has Buzz Lightyear give an inspiring speech as a waving flag appears in the background and "The Star-Spangled Banner" plays.
-This fades into the next scene, where Al is watching TV with the American flag on it.
+This fades into the next scene, where Al has fallen asleep in front of the TV, and the station is playing the national anthem to sign off for the night.
 Averted in the international version, where the flag is substituted by a spinning globe, with a generic musical theme playing instead of the American anthem.

 - The opening scene in Patton where General Patton gives a Rousing Speech to his men just before they go into battle is the Trope Codifier, to the point where most modern examples are parodies of it.

 - In Spider-Man 3, immediately before Spidey springs into action to save New York from Venom and Sandman, he takes a moment to stand impressively in front of a ridiculously large American flag lit by an unknown source of light in the middle of the night.